UnLuckyLust/Inventory-UI-AGR/README.md

 # Inventory UI (AGR)
-User Interface for 'AGR' inventory items
+User Interface for 'AGR PRO' inventory items

 This is the alpha step of the plugin to show the concept.
 All the code is still under development and bugs may occurred.
 You can add code or edit it at any time.